Ron Johnson encourages seniors to rejoin the workforce, proposes payroll tax waiver

 Rather than eliminate them, Johnson has said he wants to move the programs from mandatory spending programs to discretionary ones, meaning Congress would have to allocate funding for them each year.

-Such an effort could lead to yearly battles over the programs — fights that some Republican officials say are necessary to cut down on government spending.
-Many Democratic politicians consider the programs to be some of the nation’s most beneficial and want them left alone.
+Such an effort could lead to yearly battles over the programs — fights that some Republicans say are necessary to cut down on government spending.
+Many Democrats consider the programs to be some of the nation’s most beneficial and want them left alone.

 Top 10 Wisconsin political stories of 2021 (based on what you, the readers, read)